Close the Gap

 Advancing Fiscal Responsibility

 Closing the gap lets us keep $3.6 billion of our federal tax dollars right here in Georgia rather than sending it to other states.
 Washington will pay 90 percent of the cost of closing the coverage gap plus provide $550 million, which our state can use however it wants.
-And, it would result in other state savings from child welfare to law enforcement, as well as generate around 65,000 new jobs.
+And, it would result in other state savings from child welfare to law enforcement, as well as generate over 51,000 new jobs.

 Z